aurangz3b/guessTheNumber/README.md

-guess a number betweem 1 amd 100
+guess a number betweem 1 and 100